Unit 1: How do we Know Things?

 V: Exactly!
 So, logically…

-P1(thinking): If she ways the same as a duck… she’s made of wood!
+P1(thinking): If she weighs the same as a duck…she’s made of wood!

 V: We shall use my largest scales.